 Deeper down the hardware rabbit hole

-Building on the Quad Operator, I started on a full-featured tabletop instrument.
-Hands down the most ambitious engineering project I've taken on solo (although I phoned a friend or two).
+Building on the Quad Operator, I started on a full-featured tabletop instrument—the most ambitious engineering project I've taken on solo.
 The hardware: Raspberry Pi Compute Module 4 with five MCUs, an audio CODEC, capacitive touch sensing, and LED driving across the chip network.
 The software: careful Linux kernel tuning, device drivers, real-time audio DSP.
-I solved lots of hard problems and the prototype got fun to use.
-But hardware is hard, there was a ton of work left on the table, and I was working mostly solo and needing a change.
-That work has been shelved—for now.
-The FM synth at the bottom of this page adapts some of this unreleased work.
+That work has been shelved for now.
+The FM synth at the bottom of this page adapts some of it.

 Co-executive produced this documentary telling the story of Bronx-born disco legend Richie Weeks' journey to reclaim control of his copyrights.